curl/everything-curl/libcurl-http-requests.md

 The CURLOPT_CUSTOMREQUEST setting should only be the single keyword to use as method in the HTTP request line.
-If you want to change or add additional HTTP reuqest headers, see the following section.
+If you want to change or add additional HTTP request headers, see the following section.

 ## Customize HTTP request headers